reggiebain/song-similarity-erdos/README.md

 ### Transfer Learning
 #### ResNet-18
 - ResNet-18 is a deep convolutional neural network (CNN), widely recognized for its ability to learn rich feature representations.
-It has 18 layers that include convolutional layers, pooling, and fully connected layers, organized into a series of so-called *residual blocks* which aim to address vanishing gradients during backpropagation.
+It has 18 layers that include convolutional, pooling, and fully connected layers.
+The architecture is organized into a series of so-called *residual blocks* which aim to address vanishing gradients during backpropagation.
 Residual or "skip" connections bypass one or more layers to allow the input to a block to be added directly to the output after passing through the block's convolutional layers.
 A diagram of the the original Resnet-18 architecture is shown below, courtesy of [].

 ![](images/Original-ResNet-18-Architecture.png "ResNet Architecture")